MapleMyth/ClientImageLoader/README.md

 - It's cool and interesting?

 ## How
 You need to specify the correct function addresses in "Resman.cpp" for your particular client version.
-In fact, you should find information in the "Addies" directory for the major versions.
+In fact, you should find information in the "functions" directory for the major versions.

  So, after you compile this project resulting in a DLL file you need to inject it.
 Now, there are many ways to inject a DLL to your MapleStory client but this project is already configured with the APIDummy export method.
  1. Download CFF Explorer.